emoose/Xb2XInput/README.md

 (No thanks to MS for requiring 3rd-party tools to use an OG controller, but their signed WinUSB driver is nice I guess)

+Contributing
+---
+Contributions & improvements would be gladly accepted, ideally you should make any changes in a new branch seperate to master, and then create a pull request from that branch.

+This way if I update any code while you're working, you should be able to merge any changes in pretty easily.

 Todo
 ---
 - Allow setting deadzones / calibrating the analog sticks
 - Make a script for the WinUSB driver installation?
-- Test multiple Xbox OG controllers (waiting for one to be delivered as we speak)
+- Test multiple Xbox OG controllers at once (waiting for one to be delivered as we speak)

 License
 ---